hyperfiddle/electric-fiddle/src/docs_site/blog/y20250112_data_browser.md

 .Tutorial .user-examples-code { max-height: 50em; }
 </style>

+This is part 3 of a short series about building internal tools with [Electric Clojure](https://github.com/hyperfiddle/electric).

-In this blog series, we're building a thread dumper tool with Electric Clojure.
+* In part 1 of this blog series, we built a [crude observability tool in 31 LOC](/blog/y20250106_threaddump_part1).
+* In part 2, we prototyped a [structured data viewer in 99 LOC](/blog/y20250109_datafy), that can browse not just Java threads, but also a **live git repository** via `clojure.datafy`.

-In this post we demonstrate a actual structured object browser, built on Saturday morning (yesterday) using the primitives we built up in [Part 1](/blog/y20250106_threaddump_part1) and [Part 2](/blog/y20250109_datafy).
+* Now, here in part 3, we demonstrate a production-ready **object browser with navigation**, built on Saturday morning (yesterday) using the primitives we built up in parts 1 & 2.

 And, here it is!

-Release notes:
-* The router is very unstable due to having several bugs (basically it's not finished).
-* You will need to refresh when the page breaks, and may even need to manually reset the route
-* Sorry – the router is *super* experimental, but also very very cool as you are about to see!
+Instructions:
+* Select a target object – we give you a java management object, a git repo, and some classes.
+* Collections are collapsed under `...`, select the row to navigate and drill down.
+* See how deep you can get!
+Try: `:git > :log > 0 > :id`

 <div style="margin-bottom: 2em;"></div>